 appspec.yml looks like:

-- Is a standardized solution that adds consistency start from source code to build/test and then to deploy in one flow
+- Is a standardized solution that adds consistency starting from source code to build/test and then deploy in one flow

 - Gives you the ability to add a manual approval step

 - Source: CodeCommit, S3, GitHub